How do you grow online traffic without breaking the bank?

 Brian Dean and Backlinko offer a wealth of free SEO information on the blog, but subscribing to the “SEO That Works” course is $497 a month (or almost $6K a year).

-You aren’t just paying for what Brian Dean learned in his journey to get to the top of Search for SEO back in the early 2010s.
+You aren’t just paying for the method that Brian Dean used back in 2010 to get to the top of SERPs for SEO.

-Course alumni also get everything that he and his team have learned to stay on top since.
+With course alumni, you also get everything that he and his team have learned to stay on top.

 After all, Google and the search engines are continually changing the algorithms that impact businesses like yours.

-The dabblers are looking for a quick fix for their SEO woes and just want to sprinkling a little “SEO That Works” magic dust on it.
+The dabblers are looking for a quick fix for their SEO woes and just want to sprinkle a little “SEO That Works” magic dust on it.

 As with anything worthwhile, you get out of it what you put into it.